 Buying Property Through A Limited Company - Inheritance Tax Planning

-If your ultimate goal in buying property is to provide an asset for your family members, forming a limited company may be a practical option to consider.
+If your ultimate goal in buying property is to provide an asset for your family members.
+Forming a limited company may be a practical option to consider.
 This is because owning property through a limited company can provide opportunities to mitigate inheritance tax through the use of trust structures, shares, and other methods that individual landlords may not have access to.

-Disadvantages of Buying a Property Through a Limited Company
+Disadvantages of Limited Company Property Purchase

 The following are the disadvantages of buying a property through a limited company in the UK: